tbhardwick/aerotage_time_reporting_app/README.md

 1. Follow the established file structure
 2. Use TypeScript interfaces for all data
+3. Use React Context API for state management
-3. Implement proper error boundaries
+4. Implement proper error boundaries
-4. Test new functionality thoroughly
+5. Test new functionality thoroughly
-5. Follow the development phases in order
+6. Follow the development phases in order

 ## License